 Furthermore, the chimes are customizable, allowing you to add a personal touch to your doorbell.
 You also get the latest Z-wave gen 500 series chip and top-notch AES 128 bit security.

 More importantly, it is very affordable.
-It costs $70 on Amazon (For the latest prices and discounts, check here).
+It’s being sold on Amazon (Check here for the latest prices!).

 What could be better